-You go to work so that you can pay your bills, but occasionally, things happen in the workplace that limit your ability to make a living.
-If you have been injured on the job in the State of Georgia, you may be wondering what to do next.
+You go to work to pay your bills, but occasionally, things happen in the workplace that limit your ability to make a living.
+If you experience an injury on the job in Georgia, you may wonder what to do next.
 Fortunately, workers’ compensation protects not just employers but employees, too.

 The Win-Win of Workers’ Compensation

-In accepted cases, the employees benefit because workers’ compensation acts as a form of insurance, replacing your some of your wages in the event that you cannot work in the same capacity (either temporarily or long-term).
-Injured employees are also eligible for immediate medical care at the expense of the Employer.
-Employers benefit because workers’ compensation makes it so that people cannot sue their employer directly.
-Otherwise, employees could sue for large sums of money that might put companies out of business.
+In accepted cases, the employees benefit because workers’ compensation acts as a form of insurance, replacing eligible wages if you cannot work in the same capacity.
+Injured employees are eligible for immediate medical care at the employer’s expense.
+Employers benefit because workers’ compensation is covered under their insurance, preventing employees from suing them directly.

 Who Pays the Bills?

-If an injured employee is receiving benefits but employers aren’t directly footing the bill, you may be wondering who pays for workers’ compensation?
-The answer is that the insurance company is responsible for furnishing remedial medical care to the injured worker.
+If an injured employee receives benefits, but employers aren’t directly footing the bill, you may wonder who pays for workers’ compensation.
+The answer is that the employer’s insurance company is responsible for furnishing remedial medical care to the injured worker.

 How Do You Apply for Workers’ Compensation?

-If you are injured in your place of employment, report the injury to your employer immediately.
-It’s a good idea to document the incident that precipitated your injury, describing the incident and ensuing damage thoroughly.
-Additionally, we believe you should consult a lawyer about your options.
-You never know what complications might arise in the future.
-If need, the attorney can submit the proper form to the State Board of Workers’ Compensation, and make sure that your employer and their insurance carrier get a copy, too.
+If you are injured, report the injury to your employer immediately.
+It’s a good idea to document the incident that precipitated your injury, describing the damage.
+Then, consult a lawyer about your options.
+You never know what complications might arise.
+If needed, the attorney can submit the proper form to the State Board of Workers’ Compensation and make sure that your employer and insurance carrier get a copy.

 How Do You Get Medical Care?

-You should not just go to just any doctor for treatment of your workplace injury.
-Rather, your employer should provide you with a list of physicians who are qualified to assess and treat workers’ compensation injuries.
+You should not go to your primary care provider for treatment of your workplace injury.
+Instead, your employer should provide you with a list of qualified physicians to assess and treat workers’ compensation injuries.
 As your doctor will influence the course of your case, we recommend that you solicit the help of a seasoned workers’ compensation lawyer to assist you when making your selection.
-If you do not use one of the doctors on the approved list, your medical care may not be covered by your health insurance.
-If you are unhappy with the doctor that you choose, you can switch to another physician on the list
+If you do not use one of the doctors on the approved list, your health insurance may not cover your medical care.
+If you are unhappy with your chosen doctor, you can switch to another physician on the list.

 What if Your Claim is Rejected?

-In a perfect world, your case will be approved for compensation, and move forward with healing and returning to work.
-Workers’ compensation claims can be denied for a number of reasons, however.
-Perhaps your paperwork is incomplete, or maybe the board does not believe that you have enough evidence to show that your injury is work-related.
+In a perfect world, your case will be approved for compensation, and you will move forward with healing and returning to work.
+Workers’ compensation claims can be denied for several reasons.
+For example, perhaps your paperwork is incomplete, or the board does not believe you have enough evidence to show that your injury is work-related.

 Thankfully, you have recourse in these cases.
-As a first step, you should contact a lawyer to help in advancing your claim, file the necessary documents, and assist you selecting your doctors.
+As a first step, you should contact a lawyer to help advance your claim, file the necessary documents, and assist you in selecting your doctors.